 As COVID-19 began its spread around the world, the International Youth Library (IYL) in Munich, Germany, invited children to portray themselves during this unusual time.
 The response was overwhelming.
 Over 800 self-portraits from 42 countries and every continent arrived at the IYL.
 Children aged 3 to 18 depict themselves grey and frightened or colorful and lively, sometimes with a face mask and sometimes without–mostly with big, alert eyes.
-A curated portion of these self-portraits make up the exhibit Children Draw Themselves: Self-Portraits from All Over the World In Times of Covid, now on display in Worlds of Words: Center of Global Literacies and Literatures (WOW) in the UArizona College of Education.
+A curated portion of these self-portraits make up the exhibit Children Draw Themselves: Self-Portraits from All Over the World In Times of Covid, which was on display Spring 2022.

 Creating Hope through Resilience: The Picturebook Art of Ronald Himler

 The art of award-winning picturebook illustrator Ronald Himler captures how the resilience of children creates hope for the future.
 Worlds of Words’ exhibit, “Creating Hope through Resilience: The Picturebook Art of Ronald Himler” displays original illustrations from his books that lay bare the struggles children face when they grow up near conflict zones.
 Himler’s artistry features striking watercolors depicting children in global contexts coping with challenging experiences in their lives.
 This exhibit was on display Spring 2019.